I wanted to ask the community if this was something they needed so I put a survey together and sent it to people in the village

 Here a few to try:

-Adapt your event based on what the community says
+Adapt your activity based on what the community says

-Once you’ve talked to the community about your idea, you need to show them you’ve listened by making changes to your event based on their feedback.
+Once you’ve talked to the community about your idea, you need to show them you’ve listened by making changes to your activity based on their feedback.

-Asking people what they think will make them feel included and less likely to give negative feedback when you promote your event.
+Asking people what they think will make them feel included and less likely to give negative feedback when you promote your activity.